Open-EO/openeo-vue-components/README.md

 - `showInput` (boolean): Show the input file formats.
 Defaults to `false`.
 - `showOutput` (boolean): Show the output file formats.
 Defaults to `false`.

 One of `showInput` or `showOutput` must be set to `true`, otherwise the list will be empty.
-If both are set to `true`, a single list with distinct values will be shown.
+If both are set to `true`, a single list will be shown.

 **Methods:**